Uniform

 Check the full uniform policy details here

-- The school uniform, as determined by the board, is to be worn by all students of the school to whom it applies.
+- The school uniform, as determined by the board, must be worn by all students to whom it applies.

-- We will maintain a standard of dress and appearance which engenders school and self pride
+- We maintain a standard of dress and appearance that promotes school and self-pride.

-- The onus for outfitting students in the correct school uniform lies with parents/caregivers.
+- The responsibility for providing the correct school uniform lies with parents/caregivers.

-- Enrolment of students will not be accepted without an undertaking by parents/caregivers that:
+- Enrolment of students requires an undertaking by parents/caregivers that:

-- the school’s uniform regulations will be adhered to; and
+- the school’s uniform regulations will be followed; and

-- the responsibility for ensuring that students attend in the correct uniform is with parents/caregivers.
+- they are responsible for ensuring students attend in the correct uniform.

-The principal and staff are responsible for monitoring the wearing of school uniform and may take all reasonable steps (including the confiscation of non-uniform items and the temporary issue of correct uniform items if necessary) to ensure that the policy is effective in practice.
+The principal and staff are responsible for monitoring uniform compliance and may take reasonable steps (including confiscation of non-uniform items or issuing temporary uniform items) to ensure the policy is upheld.

-Members of the board will liaise with parents/caregivers to ensure that the policy is implemented.
+Members of the board will liaise with parents/caregivers to support implementation of the policy.

-Exceptions to the school’s uniform regulations may be given only by the Senior Leadership of the school and then only for brief periods of time.
+Exceptions to the uniform regulations may only be granted by Senior Leadership and only for short periods.